gtrixic/lets-meat-up/README.md

 **Forget Password (Page 1)**

-The user will be asked to enter either their username or email.
-If the username or email is valid in the database, they will be directed to the next page using Intent.
+The user will be asked to enter either their email.
+If the email is valid in the database, they will be directed to the next page using Intent.

-The small “Let’s Meat Up” icon is an ImageView, “Username/Email” is an EditText (Plain Text), the “Next Page Button” and "Back Arrow Button" is an ImageButton.
+The small “Let’s Meat Up” icon is an ImageView, “Email” is an EditText (Plain Text), the “Next Page Button” and "Back Arrow Button" is an ImageButton.

 ![](https://lh3.googleusercontent.com/NoBrs3iitg6hdTFRwyG3_O9tnhS8RX4jRhJyvDzi2vKl1g3FZ2fV1LMZ0dYNch6oMhZMQtRSO0PsM510I8ZeGHtNwRDTd0OasGGLjrs)